Introduction

 The experience of Hook moreover marks the culmination of a period where Spielberg had to deal with a form of submission to studio demands, sometimes to the detriment of his personal vision.
 The films that will follow bear witness to a clear inflection in his working method: from this moment on, the director will impose his choices more firmly and will no longer let himself be constrained in the same way.
 These choices will lead Spielberg directly to Schindler's List, Jurassic Park standing as the last film of this period.
 Both works meet a major success, although thought out according to radically different logics: one as a large-scale commercial product, relying on a high budget and an assumed industrial ambition; the other as a more refined artistic expression, conceived with a deliberately more restricted budget.
 But we are moving away from the main subject: Hook.

-Understanding the importance of the deleted scenes and the ideas they were meant to introduce allows Hook to be viewed differently, not as an awkward or naïve film, but as an uneven work deprived of the themes that originally carried its ambition.
+Understanding the importance of the deleted scenes and the ideas they were meant to introduce allows Hook to be viewed differently, not as a naïve film, as some film critics or intellectuals might claim, but as an uneven work deprived of the themes that originally carried its ambition.

 Reconstituting the film